 You don’t need to buy inventory.
 And as a result, you don’t have to worry about cash flow, unsaleable products or clearance items at all.
 There are no overhead costs and no inventory risks which means that practically anyone can do this with zero experience.

-The Cons Of Amazon Dropshipping
+The Downsides Of Amazon Dropshipping

 Amazon Dropshipping Margins Are Razor Thin